Types of Paint & Finishes: Complete Guide for Coastal Homes

 Choosing the right finish for coastal exteriors

-Coastal homes face higher moisture loads and UV intensity than inland properties.
-For exterior walls in these environments, a satin or semi-gloss exterior topcoat outperforms flat exterior finishes.
-The higher sheen sheds water more effectively, reduces the surface hold time for salt deposits, and is easier to maintain with routine washing.
+Coastal homes face more moisture and stronger UV than inland ones.
+So for outside walls here, a satin or semi-gloss topcoat beats a flat finish.
+The higher sheen sheds water better.
+It also holds salt for less time.
+And it is easier to keep clean with routine washing.

 Finish selection by surface type — quick reference